Inside: Mis Clases Locas diverse book recommendations to read in English and/or Spanish. My favorite books I read in 2020.

 Bonus Fun Books

-Links in this post are Amazon affiliates and I may receive a small commission if you chose to purchase with the links provided.
+Links in this post are Amazon affiliates and I may receive a small commission if you choose to purchase with the links provided.
 Thank you for your support!